 There are some great benefits living in a condo, such as the convenience of amenities, less maintenance work, sense of community, and my personal favorite, no yard work!
 Many people also choose a condo for closer proximity to city life and the simplicity of turn-key living.

-If you are buying a condo for the first time, you may be surprised that your home owner association (HOA) dues already include insurance premium for your condo.
+If you are buying a condo for the first time, you may be surprised that your home owner association (HOA) dues already include insurance premium.

 In many cases, to cover your own personal items and insure the structures inside of your unit, the answer is yes.